- Prayer and Worship

 Only 40% of Native Americans live in reservations or trust lands.

-Currently, two (arch)dioceses are headed by bishops of Native American ancestry.
+Currently, one archdiocese is headed by a bishop of Native American ancestry.

 Most of those ministering to Native American Catholics are members of religious orders; those most likely to be Native American themselves are lay ministers and deacons.